 While many countries have children available for intercountry adoption, most also have specific criteria concerning children available for adoption as well as who may adopt available children.
 Other countries simply forbid international adoption altogether.
 Countries open to international adoption consider everything from age to marital status to the size of your family when determining eligibility to adopt.

 Whether or not a country is a party to the Hague Adoption Convention is another factor in whether or not a person qualifies for international adoption.
 The laws of countries with available children vary.
-In addition, prospective families also must must comply with US federal law and the laws of your home state.
+Also, prospective families must comply with US federal law and the laws of their home state.